fenhl/magic-set-generator/README.md

     ```
     pip3 install Pillow more-itertools mtgjson regex requests
     ```
 * Some features require the Custom Magic template pack.
 To install, join [the Custom Magic Discord server](https://discord.gg/FbMK9UE) and follow the instructions in the message pinned in #resources.
-(Download the full MTG pack, not the Super Light M15 pack.)
+(Download the Full MTG pack, not the Basic M15 pack or the M15 pack.)

 ## Basic usage